 Bella Coola Marina, Photo Destination BC Albert Normandin

-The Bella Coola Valley is a gem of natural beauty within the Coast region of British Columbia.
+The Bella Coola Valley is a gem of natural beauty within the Central Coast area of the Cariboo Chilcotin Coast region of British Columbia.
 Wilderness abounds and beckons nature lovers and soft adventurers who wish to get off the well-trodden tourist path.
 It is also a key gateway to what is widely known as the Great Bear Rainforest, a 64,000-square-km expanse that represents one of the largest remaining tracts of unspoiled temperate rainforest left in the world.
 Wildlife viewing is all around you including mountain goats, black and grizzly bears.
 Explore the nearby wildlife-rich estuary, see soaring eagles, waterfowl and seals.

 Take a guided hike on the Nuxalk trail to the petroglyphs at Thorsen Creek or hike on the trails in Tweedsmuir Park including the colourful, volcanic Rainbow Range and Hunlen Falls, one of Canada’s highest waterfalls.
 Do some fishing.
 Take an eco-adventure river drifting tour and drift peacefully on either the Bella Coola or Atnarko River, spotting eagles, waterfowl, kingfishers, heron and songbirds that inhabit this lush temperate rainforest.
 History also showcases itself here through the museum, a local history tour and a visit to the Tallheo Cannery that reflects the history of a thriving canning industry that began in the late 1890s.

-The community of Hagensborg is just 19.2 km (12 mi) East along highway 20.
-The community of Hagensborg is home to a large black bear sanctuary, so if you are looking to view some black bears in the wild is a safe setting, this is the place to go.
+The community of Hagensborg is just 19.2 km (12 mi) east along Highway 20.
+It is home to a large black bear sanctuary where you can view these magnificent bears in the wild in a safe setting.

 Bella Coola lies some 456 km (283 mi) west of Williams Lake on Hwy 20.
 The Valley stretches 80 km (50 mi) from Bella Coola on the North Bentinck Arm, to Stuie at the base of the “Hill” on Hwy 20.
 Driving westwards, the “Hill” descends from Heckman Pass along a 30-km (18-mi) stretch of sharp hairpin turns and switchbacks.